 The management and client sites normally belong to different networks, separated by WAN links.
-However, for evaluation, these sites can be parts of the same network.
+However, for trial purposes, these sites can be parts of the same network.

-To follow instructions provided in this evaluation case, complete the following prerequisites:
+To walk through this scenario, complete the following prerequisites:

-- Deploy Veeam Availability Console as described in Deployment.
+- Deploy Veeam Availability Console as described in Deployment section.

 - Perform initial configuration as described in Before You Begin: Initial Configuration.